Bank Fraud Investigation: How It Works, Timeline & Process

 Step 5: Update Fraud Detection and Prevention Systems

-Banks must integrate this knowledge into their fraud detection and prevention strategy and change their systems to accommodate this new information.
+Once the bank fraud investigation is concluded, banks must integrate this knowledge into their fraud detection and prevention strategy and change their systems to accommodate this new information.
 This will allow you to close loopholes that expose your bank to fraud, allowing you to identify more fraud cases and prevent them from happening in the future.

 Step 6: Submit a Suspicious Activity Report

-In an effort to curb money laundering, terrorism financing, and other financial crimes, financial institutions are required to submit Suspicious Activity Reports (SARs) to report suspicious activity to the authorities.
+In an effort to curb money laundering, terrorism financing, and other financial crimes, financial institutions are required to submit a SAR report.
 This ensures these criminals are investigated and held accountable for their actions, as law enforcement will pursue these incidents accordingly.
+A SAR report must be submitted within 30 days of the suspicious activity being discovered, although extensions can sometimes be granted for specific circumstances.

-Schedule a demo today to learn more about how Unit21 can help improve your fraud investigation times and optimize performance.
+Schedule a demo today to learn more about how Unit21 can help improve your fraud investigation times and optimize performance!

 Subscribe to our Blog!